Chelsea Manning’s fellowship invitation at Harvard Kennedy School is withdrawn

 “Indeed, Ms. Manning stands against everything the brave men and women I serve alongside stand for,” he said in a statement.

-Ms. Manningtweeted that the school bowed to CIA pressure.
+Ms. Manning tweeted that the school bowed to CIA pressure.

 Mr. Elmendorf added that Ms. Manning will still be allowed to speak with students and visit the school, but will not have the title of visiting fellow.